 As mentioned at the beginning of the article, reviewing WordPress is no easy task.
 However, there are a few plugins designed that make the whole process easier and you can review your website’s activity.

-Using these plugins are very simple and luckily they are offered for free.
+Using these plugins is very simple and luckily they are offered for free.
 With these plugins, you can even review changes to WooCommerce and bbPress.
 These plugins can also notify you via email.
 Whenever any changes occur on your website the plugin automatically sends you an email.